 Scientific and pedagogical quality

 Besides the global coherence of the project and the interest of each activity, the mode of delivery will be taken into account.
-A scientific program that maximizes the active participation of students will be evaluated more highly.
-We wish to make the most of the presence of the teachers.
+A scientific program that maximizes the active participation of the audience will be evaluated more highly.
+We wish to make the most of the presence of the instructors.
 While introductory and advanced level lectures can of course be offered, it is desirable that they are combined with several sessions of exercises or practical work.

 Besides these activities, it will be appreciated if a complementary activity is organized during the school.
 It can take several forms: a round-table discussion on gender issues in mathematics, on ethical issues of publications, etc. It can also be aimed at other audiences, for example secondary school students or teachers, to introduce them to the world of research.